 When the chain and drivetrain have been taken care of, you need to go after the body of the bike.
-If you use your bikes to the limit then they are going to be extra-dirty and muddy, for that you have to clean the bike thoroughly.
-Make sure that you don’t use that much water on the bottom bracket portion and headset, they are exceptionally weak against rust.
+If you use your bikes to the limit then they are going to be extra dirty and muddy, and for that, you have to clean the bike thoroughly.
+Ensure you don’t use that much water on the bottom bracket portion and headset, they are exceptionally weak against rust.
 You can combine a cleaning agent with water to make sure that the bike is fully clean, a good example here would be dish soap, they work amazingly well with bikes!

 When you are done with the cleaning, it is time to dry it, make sure that you remove all the excess water or cleaning agent before drying.

 Do you know why most bikes have problems?
-It is a common lack of lubrication, all the owners forget to lubricate their bike, and even if they do it isn’t frequent.
-You need to lubricate your bike monthly if you want the best performance, a bike that is not lubricated properly has a decreased lifespan and does not runs smoothly!
+It is a common lack of lubrication, all the owners forget to lubricate their bikes, and even if they do it isn’t frequent.
+You need to lubricate your bike monthly if you want the best performance, a bike that is not lubricated properly has a decreased lifespan and does not run smoothly!